Disease theory of alcoholism: History

 Historians debate who has primacy in arguing that habitual drinking carried the characteristics of a disease.
-Some note that Scottish physician Thomas Trotter was the first to characterize excessive drinking as a mental disease, or medical defect.
+Some note that Scottish physician Thomas Trotter was the first to characterize excessive drinking as a mental disease or medical defect.

-Others point to American physician Benjamin Rush (1745–1813), a signatory to the United States Declaration of Independence—who understood drunkenness to be what we would now call a "loss of control"—as possibly the first to use the term addiction in this sort of meaning.
+Others point to American physician Benjamin Rush (1745–1813), a signatory to the United States Declaration of Independence, who understood drunkenness to be what we would now call a "loss of control", as possibly the first to use the term addiction in this sort of meaning.

 Rush argued that "habitual drunkenness should be regarded not as a bad habit but as a disease", describing it as "a palsy of the will".
 Rush expounded his views in a book published in 1808.
-His views are described by Valverde, Levine and Spode.
-Already in 1802 the prominent German physician Christoph Wilhelm Hufeland had published a book on the “brandy plague” stating that the “infection” with spirits makes it “inevitably necessary to drink ever more.”
+His views are described by Valverde, Levine Spode, and Perkins-McVey.
+Already in 1802 the prominent German physician Christoph Wilhelm Hufeland had published a book on the "brandy plague" stating that the "infection" with spirits makes it "inevitably necessary to drink ever more."
 Later he wrote an enthusiastic preface to the book On the addiction to drink and a rational cure of it by German-Russian physician C. von Brühl-Cramer.
 As Spode points out, this study marked the birth of a consistent "paradigm" of addiction as a mental illness, although it took many decades until this view was accepted.
+Perkins-McVey argues that Rush, Trotter, and Brühl-Cramer each independently developed their own disease theories of alcoholism as a result of their shared interest in the Brunonian system of medicine, which classified alcohol as a stimulant of the vital force.
+As Perkins-McVey argues, this "understanding of the disease of habitual drunkenness as a phenomena [sic] of stimulus dependence is arguably the primary vehicle driving the disease model in the works of Rush, Trotter, and Brühl-Cramer."
+This shifts the discussion away from the question of historical priority, instead identifying a common conceptual influence on early disease theorists.